Margaret of Bohemia, Duchess of Wrocław: Biography

 In 1308, Margaret married Bolesław III the Generous.
 The betrothal had been her father's doing.

 Since Bolesław's arrival at the Bohemian court and after his betrothal to Margaret, the King clearly favored him; this attitude caused fear between the closest male relatives of the King, who saw the young Duke of Legnica as a potential rival for the throne.
 Although Wenceslaus II had a son who seemed to render him irrelevant, the sudden death of the King in 1305 and one year later the murder of his son and successor Wenceslaus III in Olomouc gained him an unexpected importance.
 Bolesław began his fight for the Bohemian throne taking the title of "haeres Regni Poloniae" (heir of the Polish Kingdom).

 The throne of Bohemia passed to Henry of Carinthia, who was married to Margaret's eldest sister, Anna of Bohemia.
 Henry and Anna were only on the throne for a year before Rudolf of Habsburg overthrew them.
 He married Elisabeth Richeza of Poland; who was Margaret's stepmother.
 By 1307, Rudolf had died so Henry and Anna were invited back but were still not secure.
 They turned their attentions to Margaret and Anna's sister Elisabeth.
 Elisabeth was young and unmarried, Anna and Henry wanted her to marry Otto of Löbdaburg for political reasons but Elisabeth refused.
-Instead, Elisabeth married John of Luxembourg who overthrew Henry and Anna once and for all.
+Instead, Elisabeth married John of Bohemia who overthrew Henry and Anna once and for all.
 They went to live in Carinthia were Anna died in 1313, childless.
 John and Elisabeth became King and Queen of Bohemia.
-They had many children - among them were Charles IV, Holy Roman Emperor and Bonne of Bohemia; by now any chances of Bolesław and Margaret becoming King and Queen of Bohemia were gone.
+They had many children – among them were Charles IV, Holy Roman Emperor and Bonne of Bohemia; by now any chances of Bolesław and Margaret becoming King and Queen of Bohemia were gone.

 Margaret died one day after giving birth to her youngest child.
 Bolesław remarried in 1326, taking Katarina Šubić (d. bef.
 5 March 1358) as his second wife.

 Issue

-Margaret and Boleslaw had three children:
+Margaret and Bolesław had three children: